seanfreaney/fav-recipes/README.md

 # Recipe Book

-I love to cook but I am not very organised.
-My partner and I will search the pantry for ingredients and make a delicious meal but forget to write down the process and all of the ingredients used.
-A few days later I will crave this newly created dish and realise that I have forgotten the process and many of the ingredients.
-Damn!!
-I figured that if I am encountering this problem often, others are too.
-Recipe Book is intended to fix this problem and provide the user with the means to record, share and view all of their homemade recipes.

-As a site owner, my goal is to provide a user-friendly recipe creation site.
+I love to cook and share food with loved ones.
+I am a very forgetful person!

+Have you ever made a delicious meal but forget to write down the process and all of the ingredients used?
+Or been at a dinner party and asked the host for a recipe of theirs (after a couple of glasses of red) and completely forgotten it?
+This is a problem I have encountered plenty of times so I figured others must be the same.

+The problems outlined above serve as my inspiration to create 'Recipe Book'.
+As a site owner, my ultimate goal is to create a community for lovers of cooking where people can record & share their own recipes and view & share the recipes of their friends and others.
+I want Recipe Book to be a user-friendly site that makes it easy to quickly record your favourite homemade recipes in case you ever lose your grandmother's old, handwritten recipe book.

 ## Design